Slightly Used Inogen At Home Oxygen Concentrator

 A huge problem respiratory patients have with using a home oxygen concentrator at all times is the worry that it will escalate their power bill to unaffordable levels.

-Which is why Inogen set out to engineer a machine that energy efficient but still able to satisfy patients with high flow demands.
+Which is why they set out to engineer a machine that energy efficient but still able to satisfy patients with high flow demands.

-The Inogen At Home is the most energy efficient stationary concentrator available, compared to other units on a continuous setting of 2 the At Home by Inogen can save you almost $300 per year in electricity costs.
+The slightly used Inogen At Home is the most energy efficient stationary concentrator available, compared to other units on a continuous setting of 2 the slightly used At Home by Inogen can save you almost $300 per year in electricity costs.

 That means you can spend your money on things that matter the most to you and not on unnecessary electricity costs.
 This can be powered by any of your homes conventional US or Canadian AC power outlets.